google/dart-neats/typed_sql/doc/03_writing_queries.md

 `.<method>Value(...)` and `.not<method>(...)` because they are merely convinience functions.

+### Injecting values
+The `toExpr(value)` function and `.asExpr` extension methods will inject values as _SQL parameters_.
+This is the desired behavior when injecting variables or large constants.
+In SQL parameters are typically be injected using `?` or `$1`, `$2`, ... and the actual value will be encoded using database-specific wire-format.

+If you are however, hardcoding values into your queries you may want to use the `toExprLiteral(value)` function and `.asExprLiteral` extension methods instead.
+These will inject values as escaped SQL literals, effectively encoding the value as a string in the SQL query.

+The choice between _SQL parameter_ and _SQL literal_ may affect performance.
+The query planner typically considers literals when planning execution, but does probably not consider the value of the parameters.
+Instead a database will typically cache the parsed SQL under the assumption that it'll be asked to run the same SQL query again, but with different parameters.

+Thus, it is advisable to use `toExpr()` or `.asExpr` when injecting a variable that may change next time the same query runs, or when injecting a large value, since encoding large values as strings is likely to be inefficient.

+Avoid, `toExprLiteral()` or `.asExprLiteral` whenever in doubt, but for small constants hardcoded into your queries, it may improve performance.

 ### Equality operators
 In the previous reference there are 3 equality operators: